 Now that you’re armed with a couple of methods of identifying 404 error codes on your website, let’s discuss some of the most common ways to fix them.

-When 404 error codes crop up, removing them is usually a simple process.
+Fixing 404 errors is usually a simple process.
 Dead and broken links can be fixed by implementing redirects.
 If the problem isn’t localized to your machine, then various simple server fixes should do the trick.

 1. Check your browser